avenger465/Programming-Assignment/README.md

 # Programming-Assignment
-Repository for the Programming assignment
+Repository for a Word Search program created for an assignment from year one of university